pacificclimate/pycds/docs/bookmarks.md

 _TOC courtesy of [Lucio Paiva](https://luciopaiva.com/markdown-toc/)._

+## Facts and assumptions

+**Facts**

+- History tables are append-only.
+- Each history table records the changes made to the entire collection *in temporal order of the changes*.
+- Each successive update to a collection is recorded by appending a record to its history table; therefore temporal order is also the order by ascending history id.

+**Assumptions**

+- No existing record in a history table is ever modified.

+**Therefore**

+- If a bookmark is associated to a record in a history table, it represents the history of that collection up to that point in time.
+A bookmark association can be thought of by analogy with a Git tag, in the sense that both are pointers to a specific state of the relevant items.
+- Two such bookmark associations, say $B_1$ and $B_2$, bracket a set of changes recorded in the history table.
+The delta between them is exactly those changes recorded in the history table, in history id order, between $B_1$ (exclusive) and $B_2$ (inclusive).

+**For further consideration**

+- Bookmark associations can be, and most naturally are, stored in order of the association operations, that is, temporally.
+Therefore we can read out a series of successive changesets simply by examining the bookmark associations in the order they are made.
+	- However, that is not true if we allow bookmarking of non-latest states, which is probably going to be needed.
+We already have history, and we won't always anticipate future needs.
+Hmmm.
+	- Alternative ordering for bookmarks: In the order they occur according to the history table id, that is in history table temporal order.
+These should be consistent across all history tables; verify this thinking.

 ## Terminology

 - **Bookmark**: A named object that designates a *point in history*.
 This is an imprecise usage of the term "bookmark", which is actually two related things, a *bookmark label* and a *bookmark association*: